Drive Letter is Not Available in Windows 11: How to Fix It

 You should perform this solution if checking system errors doesn’t work via the drive’s properties menu.

-Also, every time your computer checks for system errors, it will create a log file telling you what it found.
+Also, whenever your computer checks for system errors, it will create a log file telling you what it found.
 This can be located in the Windows Event Viewer.

 3. Show drive letters in File Explorer